DeepDarkOdyssey/TextClassification/tensorflow-version/README.md

 from the Internet.

-In `preprocess.py` I implements some functions to process the json file, take the key and value of each json dict as text and label as the data, split it into train/dev/test set, and save into the same directory.
+In `preprocess.py` I implements some functions to process the json file, take the key and value of each json dict as text and label to build the dataset, split it into train/dev/test sets, and save into the same directory.

 If you want to try some other data sets, implement a new data process function and modify the code of `prepare()` function in `run.py`